photoprism/photoprism-docs/docs/getting-started/docker.md

 Enabling [public mode](config-options.md) will disable authentication.

 !!! note ""
-    It's not possible to **change the initial password** via `PHOTOPRISM_ADMIN_PASSWORD` after PhotoPrism has been started for the first time.
+    For security reasons, it is **not possible to change the password** via `PHOTOPRISM_ADMIN_PASSWORD` after the app has been started for the first time.
 You may run `docker exec -ti photoprism photoprism reset` in a terminal to reset your database for a clean start.

 The default port 2342 and other configuration values may be changed as needed, see [Config Options](config-options.md) for details.